MicrosoftDocs/architecture-center/docs/data-guide/technology-choices/analysis-visualizations-reporting.md

 ### Jupyter Notebooks in VS Code

 VS Code is a free code editor and development platform that you can use locally or connected to remote compute.
 Combined with the Jupyter extension, it offers a full environment for Jupyter development that can be enhanced with additional language extensions.
 If you want a best-in-class, free Jupyter experience with the ability to leverage your compute of choice, this is a great option.
 Using VS Code, you can develop and run notebooks against remotes and containers.
-To make the transition easier from Azure Notebooks, we have made the container image available so it can use with VS Code too.
+To make the transition easier from Azure Notebooks, we have made the container image available so it can be used with VS Code too.

 Jupyter (formerly IPython Notebook) is an open-source project that lets you easily combine Markdown text and executable Python source code on one canvas called a notebook.
 Visual Studio Code supports working with Jupyter Notebooks natively, and through Python code files.